ankitpro/grafana-observer/CURSOR_SETUP.md

 #### Test Prometheus Queries
 ```
-Check the health of all hub-app instances
+Check the health of all my-app instances
 ```

 ```